Last updated: 7/13/19

 Coming in as the largest motorhome that Cheapa Campa offer, the 6-Berth Motorhome is the way to go if your group size exceeds four.
 All the bells and whistles you’d expect are provided — good kitchen facilities, onboard shower and toilet, three comfortable double beds (two converts from dining areas) and a couple of extras like a side awning and TV/DVD.

 The standard liability and bond is at $3, 500 to $5, 000 but can be reduced depending on the rented vehicle and liability reduction option availed.
-For Hi-top and 2-berth ST, you can either pay $22/ day to have an excess and bond of $ 1, 500 accordingly or $29/ day to have an excess of $0 and a bond of $250.
-For the 4-berth and 6-berth motorhomes, you also have two choices on hand: additional of $32/ day for $2, 500 bond and liability each or $39/ day for $250 bond and $0 liability.
+For Hitop, 2 Berth, Endeavor, and Vivid, you can either pay $22/ day to have an excess and bond of $ 1, 500 accordingly or $29/ day to have an excess of $0 and a bond of $250.
+For the remaining 4-berth and 6-berth motorhomes, you also have two choices on hand: additional of $32/ day for $2, 500 bond and liability each or $39/ day for $250 bond and $0 liability.
 But do take note that the liability reduction options still do not include windscreen and tyre damage, so might as well exercise extreme caution at all times.
+Or, you can pay another extra $7/ day capped at 25 days to include not just windscreen and tyre coverage but also extended road assistance.